-You can ovulate if you are younger than 50 and your FSH is in the premenopausal range (<25 IU/L).
-That’s true even if you have had a partial hysterectomy (uterus removed).
-You have ovaries, so you can ovulate.
+You can ovulate if you are younger than 45 and your FSH is less than 25 IU/L. That’s true even if you’ve had a partial hysterectomy (uterus removed).
+If you have ovaries, you can ovulate.

-Hormonal birth control is not a solution.
+👉Hormonal birth control is not a solution.
 The pill stops ovulation and completely shuts down estradiol.
 It replaces it with a synthetic estrogen called ethinylestradiol, which is similar to estradiol, but not identical.
-Ethinylestradiol is not as beneficial as estradiol and always comes along with a progestin that can cause depression and hair loss.
+Ethinylestradiol is not as beneficial as your own estradiol and it’s combined with progestin drug that can cause depression and hair loss.

 Scenario 2.
 You do ovulate.

 If you ovulate, then you have sufficient estradiol.
 Why?
 Because if you did not, then you would not be able to reach ovulation.

 👉 Tip: It’s normal to have very low estradiol early in your follicular phase (even within “menopausal” reference range).